reselbob/IMBOB/README.md

 # IMBOB
 A simple demonstration application for learning how to implement a GraphQL API using Apollo Server 2.10.

+(This is still a work in progress as of 03-21-2019)

 ![Project Graph](docs/images/actor-query.png "Actor Query")

 ## Installation and Start Up